ahmadtay/ahmadtay.github.io/_pages/about.md

 profile:
   align: right
-  image: Anis_photo.png
+  image: prof_pic.jpg
-  description :
+  description : n
   image_circular: False # crops the image to make it circular
   address: >
-    <p>Research Engineer<p>
+    <p>Postdoctoral Researcher<p>
     <p>IMT Atlantique, LABSTICC</p>
     <p>Brest, France<p>
 news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---

-Hello and welcome to my website which is a tentative to gather my teaching and research activities.

-I am a PhD on applied mathematics with a specialization in statistics.
-My research interests include decision theory, shrinkage estimators and multivariate statistics.

-Currently, I am a research engineer at the [LABSTICC](https://labsticc.fr/en) laboratory within the [MOTEL](https://labsticc.fr/fr/equipes/motel) team since September 2021.
-I am also a freelance mentor on the [Openclassrooms](https://openclassrooms.com/fr/paths/164-data-scientist) data training paths (Data Science, Data Analyst and Machine Learning Engineer).
+!!!!!!SITE IS BEING CONSTRUCTED!!!!!!

+Welcome, Bienvenus, Bienvenidos, اهلا بكم

+Ahmad TAY received his B.Sc. degree in Statistics from the Lebanese University, Beirut, Lebanon, in 2013.
+He also got his M.Sc. degree in Mathematical Modelling and Applications from the same university in 2015.
+Ahmad was a doctoral researcher in Automatic Control, Signals and Robotics at [LIS](https://www.lis-lab.fr/cde/) laboratory (UMR CNRS 7020) in Toulon, France.
+He defended his Ph.D. thesis in 2021 at the [University of Toulon](https://ed548.univ-tln.fr/soutenance-de-these-m-ahmad-tay-lis/).

-From 2019 to 2021 I was a temporary teaching and research assistant (ATER) at [INSA de Rouen Normandie](https://www.insa-rouen.fr).
+From 2020 to 2022, Ahmad worked as an assistant professor (ATER) of Machine Learning and Signal Processing at [INSA de Rouen Normandie](https://www.insa-rouen.fr).
+He was also a member of [LITIS](https://www.litislab.fr/annuaire) laboratory (EA 4108) where he conducted research within the [APP](https://www.litislab.fr/equipe/app) team.

+Since October 2022, he is a postdoctoral fellow  at [LABSTICC](https://labsticc.fr/en) laboratory (UMR CNRS 6825), within the [RAMBO](https://labsticc.fr/fr/equipes/rambo) research team.

+Ahmad's research activities focus on designing and building intelligent systems for decision support.

+Keywords:  Machine Learning, Artificial Intelligence, Fuzzy Logic, Data Science